 - Pretend telephone handset and mechanical elements enhance role-play fun; 2 AA batteries are included

 - Over 70 sing-along songs, music, sound effects and fun phrases; intended for babies and toddlers from 9 months to 3 years old.
 Also available in pink.
 Online exclusive version with optimized packaging to lower your shipping spending

 3. Potential Risks

+There are injury risks associated with the use of baby walkers.
+Collapsing hinges on these walkers can cause serious injury to the fingers and toes of the baby.
 A more frequent cause of injury is the increased reach and mobility the walker gives to a baby.

+The child will be able to reach out and touch dangerous objects.
 They can also fall down stairs or into pools if they are left unsupervised.

+Even when under the watch of the parents, the increased movement speed of walkers can lead to unavoidable accidents.
 It is estimated that thousands of infants get injured every year from using the baby walker in the US alone.

 4. Stunting Development

+Contrary to popular belief, these walkers do not help speed up the development of walking ability in toddlers.
 In fact, a 1999 study by A C Siegel at Case Western University found that children who used baby walkers started walking on their own later than regular kids.

 Another study in 2002, by McElroy and Staines in the British Medical Journal concluded that every 24 hours a child spends on a baby walker slows down its development of walking skills by 3-4 days.